https://www.humanreligions.info/satanism_denominations.html

 Graham Harvey (2009)2

-Founded in UK in the 1980s.
+Founded in UK in the 1960s.
 Theistic Satanism, secretive.
-There was a period of prolific activity around the year 2000, but, it appears that the bulk it was all a single person, writing under multiple pseudonyms.
+There was a period of prolific activity around the year 2000, but, the bulk it was all two people, writing under multiple pseudonyms.
 Associated with some very problematic ideas and far-right extremism.

 #first_satanic_church #satanism #USA